Click on the following links for information:

 A student who is suspended from graduate study or dismissed from the College of Graduate and Professional Studies may request a review of the case by the Graduate Student Appeals Committee of the Graduate Council.

 You may repeat an undergraduate course for grade point average (GPA) improvement.
 The highest grade becomes the official grade for the course.
 Your remaining grades will remain on your transcript but will not count in the GPA or total of credits.
 Graduate level courses CANNOT be repeated for grade point average (GPA) improvement.
 Please be advised that federal regulations may prohibit students from receiving financial aid for repeating coursework.
 A student who has already taken a course and has questions whether financial aid will cover a repeat should contact the Office of Student Financial Aid.

 The final exam schedule is for all full-semester classes which meet at the times listed, including distance education courses.
 All classes are scheduled to take final exams during final exam week, including distance education courses.
 During summer, final examinations are on the last scheduled class day.
-The final exam schedules for fall and spring are listed below.
+The final exam schedules can be found online.

 Study Week Policy

 Study Week is intended to encourage student preparation for final examinations given during the final examination week.
 Class attendance, however, is still expected.
 No examination of any kind, including quizzes that count over four percent of the grade, can be given during Study Week.
 Papers due during Study Week must be specified in the class syllabus handed out to students at the beginning of each semester.
 Examinations for laboratory; intensive, mini-courses; or summer sessions are permitted.

 The student is responsible for notifying the Student Government Association of a violation of any of the above terms.
 The Student Government Association will take the correct procedures for informing the faculty member and the academic department chairperson of the failure to comply with the terms of the Study Week policy.
 The student’s name will be confidential to the Student Government Association.